-Peer feedbackAlso known as: stars and wishes, TAG feedback, peer to peer feedback, student to student feedback
+Peer feedbackAlso known as: stars and wishes, TAG feedback, I noticed/I wondered

 Peer feedback is a structured process where students evaluate the work of their peers by providing valuable feedback in relation to learning intentions and success criteria.
 It:

-- should be used to supplement rather than substitute teachers' feedback
+- should be used by educators to supplement their feedback, not replace it

 - encourages collaborative learning and can build and enhance students' capacity for judgement

 - helps students become teachers of themselves and each other, and to self-regulate their learning.

 Ensure you are logged into your Google account before accessing these templates.

 Ensure you are logged into your Microsoft account before accessing these templates.
 To edit Microsoft templates, go to:

 - Check out the Learning intentions and success criteria activity card to support the implemention of effective peer feedback.

 |60-Second Strategy: TAG feedback by Courtney Watson||60-Second Strategy: TAG Feedback||Students at Concourse Village Elementary School practice giving and receiving feedback using a TAG Critique worksheet.|